Skip to main content

 Serving magistrate

-Moawia brings a wealth of senior public experience to the Panel.
-As a former member of South Wales Police Authority and an Independent Custody Visitor, as well as a Senior Selection Assessor for the National Policing Improvement Agency, Moawia has been a passionate advocate for change in policing.
-Moawia also holds roles within Coleg Gwent, St John Ambulance, Hafod Housing, United Nations, Welsh Government, and City of London Livery Companies.
+Moawia brings a wealth of public experience to the Panel.
+As a former member of the South Wales Police Authority, an Independent Custody Visitor and Chair of the Panel, Senior Selection Assessor for the National Policing Improvement Agency, member of the Independent Monitoring Board and a Lay Observer, Moawia has been a passionate advocate for change in policing, criminal justice and the judiciary.
+Moawia also holds senior roles within Judiciary, Coleg Gwent, Independent Custody Visiting Association, Care After Combat, Royal Military Academy Sandhurst, St John Ambulance, Hafod Housing, United Nations, Welsh Government, and City of London Livery Companies.

 Former Network Chair at University of Bristol, Non-Executive Director for Newport City Homes and Inclusion Consultant at Advance HE